charmplusplus/charm4py/docs/tutorial.rst

 Hello World
 -----------

-Now we will show a full *Hello World* example:
+Now we will show a full *Hello World* example, that prints a message from all processors:

 .. code-block:: python